colindoyle0000/colindoyle-website/content/laj-sp22/syllabus/grading.md

 ## Overview

 This course is worth two credits.
-As required by Loyola Law School policy, this course will be graded according to a mandatory curve.
 According to ABA Standard 310, for a two-credit course you are expected to spend at least four hours per week on course-related work outside of class.

 Your grade will be based on: